 How Much Should I Ask For in a Personal Injury Demand Letter?

 In general, your demand letter should not state a specific amount for two valid reasons:

 - When you present your demand letter, you may not know the full extent of your economic and non-economic damages.

 - Specifying a specific amount indicates to the injuring party or their representatives that’s all you expect and will often diminish your money negotiations.
 A knowledgeable personal injury attorney usually would advise their clients that the insurance adjuster or other party’s attorney should make the first compensation offer.

 How to Write a Demand Letter Correctly

-The demand letter is a vitally important document that if not properly prepared could cause your claim to be denied at the outset.
+Your personal injury demand letter holds a lot of weight in your personal injury case.
+If not properly prepared, the insurance company or the opposing legal counsel may deny the claim at the outset.
 What’s in the demand letter and how it should be composed is best handled by a skilled, experienced Shreveport personal injury attorney, such as Joseph Greenwald.

 Contact Attorney Joseph Greenwald, Jr. Today For Help With Your Personal Injury Demand Letter